Towards controlling electron charge with nanoparticle assisted laser wakefield accelerators

-Note, the relativistic wavebreaking limit for a plasma wave can be obtained from $E_{wb} = E_0\sqrt{2(\gamma_w -1)}$, \cite{AP1956, Esarey} or equivalently from $E_{wb} = E_0 a_0 / \sqrt{2}$. \cite{Bulanov1992} Here $E_0 = mc\omega_p/e$, $m$ is the electron mass, $c$ is the speed of light in vacuum, $\omega_{pe}$ is the electron plasma frequency, $e$ is the electron charge and $\gamma_w$ is the relativistic gamma factor of the plasma wave.
-It follows the minimal value for the normalized vector potential of the driving laser pulse $a_{wb}$ for a self-injection can be obtained from $a_{wb} = 2\sqrt{(\gamma_w-1)}$.
+The relativistic wavebreaking limit for a plasma wave can be obtained from $E_{wb} = E_0\sqrt{2(\gamma_w -1)}$, \cite{AP1956, Esarey} or equivalently from $E_{wb} = E_0 a_0 / \sqrt{2}$. \cite{Bulanov1992} Here $E_0 = mc\omega_p/e$, $m$ is the electron mass, $c$ is the speed of light in vacuum, $\omega_{pe}$ is the electron plasma frequency, $e$ is the electron charge and $\gamma_w$ is the relativistic gamma factor of the plasma wave.
+The minimum value for the normalized vector potential of the driving laser pulse $a_{wb}$ required to trigger a self-injection is given by $a_{wb} = 2\sqrt{(\gamma_w-1)}$.
 For conditions used in our simulations $\gamma_{w} \approx \omega_L/\omega_p \approx 57$ and $a_{wb} \approx 15$, where $\omega_L$ is the laser frequency.
 The value of $a_{wb}$ is clearly much higher than $a_0 = 2.8$, which is used in our simulations.
 Therefore, electrons we observe in the simulations are injected only because of the interaction with the nanoparticle.
-In the second set of simulations, we focus on the nanoparticle size.
-Based on results from the first simulation set, we scale down our simulations to reduce computational costs while maintaining the relevant physics.
-We assume 10 mJ laser with the pulse duration~$\tau =$~6~fs and focus $w_0$ = 3.5~$\mu$m, resulting in the normalized vector potential $a_0$ = 2.3.
-We choose these laser parameters to enable the use of a smaller computational domain of 48 × 20 $\mu$m$^2$ with a relatively small number of cells: 1,920 in the longitudinal direction and 800 in the transversal direction (resolution of $\lambda_L$/40 in both directions).
-The electron density at the plateau in this case is 2.1$\times$10$^{19}$ cm$^{-3}$, which is an optimized value to obtain maximum energy for the chosen laser parameters \cite{Valenta}.